 Cornell College offers a full range of French courses from beginning and intermediate language classes to advanced-level courses on composition and conversation, literature, film and cultures of France and the Francophone World.
 Our curriculum emphasizes the deep connection between language and culture; at Cornell, the study of French is framed within cultural, historical and geographical contexts so that students develop intercultural competence and are prepared to engage directly with Francophone communities around the world.

 Cornell's One Course At A Time calendar makes it easy to schedule block-long journeys to places like Montreal, Aix-en-Provence, Martinique and Morocco.
 Students can also study for a semester in France or other French-speaking countries through relationships with other programs.
-Visit our off-campus study pages for more information.
+Visit our study abroad pages for more information.

 An official language of the United Nations, UNESCO and NATO and 29 countries around the world, French is a fast-growing, global language, spoken by over 220 million French speakers worldwide.
 The International Organization of Francophonie projects that the number of French speakers will rise to over 700 million by 2050, 80% of whom will be in Africa.
 France and the Francophone world also play an active part in the world economy, accounting for some 20% of world trade in goods.